belindaho2828/SQLAlchemy/README.md

 See included Jupyter notebook and app.py file for details and conclusions.

 # Note on using endpoints #
-## Precipitation,temperature observations, and stations endpoints ##
+## Precipitation, temperature observations, and stations endpoints ##
 Links are provided on the home page for precipitation, temperature observations, and stations or the listed texts can be copied and pasted after the home url in the browser to reach the same destination.

 ## Endpoints using start date or date rante (i.e., start and end date) ##